UriShX/vpn-profile-switcher/README.md

 # vpn-profile-switcher

-`ash` shell script for getting the recommended NordVPN server, downloading said server's OpenVPN config file, setting credentials, and configuring OpenWRT for using said server.
+`ash` shell script for getting the recommended NordVPN server, setting credentials, and configuring OpenWRT for using said server with either OpenVPN or WireGuard.
+For WireGuard, no download of the server's config file is needed.

 Two more scripts are included as well:
 1. a script for getting the credentials from NordvPN's API.
-1. a script for checking the "protection" status of the connection, like in [NordVPN's site](https://nordvpn.com/what-is-my-ip/).
+2. a script for checking the "protection" status of the connection, like in [NordVPN's site](https://nordvpn.com/what-is-my-ip/).

 ## Description
 ### `vpn-profile-switcher.sh`
 The main script is meant to be run either from the command line (once), or from [crontab](https://openwrt.org/docs/guide-user/base-system/cron) as a scheduled task.

-By running the script from the command line once with the desired parameters ([country](https://github.com/UriShX/vpn-profile-switcher/blob/main/countries.tsv), [server group](https://support.nordvpn.com/General-info/Features/1047407962/What-do-the-different-server-categories-mean.htm), and [connection protocol](https://www.fastestvpnguide.com/openvpn-tcp-vs-udp/)), a recommended VPN server profile is retrieved and set as the active OpenVPN profile.
+By running the script from the command line once with the desired parameters ([country](https://github.com/UriShX/vpn-profile-switcher/blob/main/countries.tsv), [server group](https://support.nordvpn.com/General-info/Features/1047407962/What-do-the-different-server-categories-mean.htm), and [connection protocol](https://www.fastestvpnguide.com/openvpn-tcp-vs-udp/)), a recommended VPN server profile is retrieved and set as the active OpenVPN profile / WireGuard peer.

 By running the script from a [crontab](https://openwrt.org/docs/guide-user/base-system/cron) with the desired parameters, users can maintain the optimal connection to the desired server country and group combination with the required protocol.
 This can be done by scheduling the script to run once per hour, for example. \
 By using crontab, it is also possible to schedule connection to different VPN servers at certain times in a day or in a week.

 The script outputs both error messages and normal operation log messages using OpenWRT's [logger](https://openwrt.org/docs/guide-user/base-system/log.essentials), using the `-s` flag.
 That means log messages are both logged in the system log, as well as seen displayed to the user when running from CLI.

-[//]: #TODO adapt to both OpenVPN and WireGuard

-The script scrubs unused profiles by removing them from the OpenWRT OpenVPN configuration and deleting the respective `.ovpn` files. \
+The script scrubs unused profiles by removing them from the OpenWRT OpenVPN configuration or WireGuard peer list, and deleting the respective `.ovpn` files, if need be. \
 The reason for saving at least the last used profile is that from my experience, sometimes a recommended server is actually too busy to operate reliably.
 In that case, switching to the last known good profile provides a good alternative, giving the opportunity to request a different server once again. _This should probably be written in a script that'll replace NordVPN's keep-alive script_. \
 Only the currently used and the previous profiles are kept on the device. _An additional option for keeping more profiles on the device is planned, suggestions welcomed_.

-[//]: # TODO add a script for for creating the coumtries and groups locally
+[//]: # TODO add a script for for creating the countries and groups locally

 The [countries](https://github.com/UriShX/vpn-profile-switcher/blob/db/countries.tsv) in which NordVPN operates servers, and the [server groups](https://github.com/UriShX/vpn-profile-switcher/blob/db/server-groups.tsv) are retrieved from this repository, in the [db](https://github.com/UriShX/vpn-profile-switcher/tree/db) branch. \
 The [group-countries.tsv](https://github.com/UriShX/vpn-profile-switcher/blob/db/group-countries.tsv) table displays the possible combinations. \